Let’s face it – every overseas trip means a suitcase full of questionable souvenirs to sift through when you get home.

 If you choose wisely, you’ll return home and actually be able to enjoy drinking some real, fragrant Chinese tea.

 Tea is a regional product in China, meaning different areas produce different types of teas.
+For example, I recently picked up some lychee tea in Shenzhen.

 Tea is one of the most practical Chinese souvenirs.